naskarlab/fluent-query-jpa-metamodel/README.md

-# Fluent Query EclipseLink
+# Fluent Query JPA Metamodel

-Create Queries using only POJO classes of the JPA mappings with eclipselink.
+Create Queries using only POJO classes of the JPA mappings.

 See more example in: [Fluent Query](https://github.com/naskarlab/fluent-query)